Archibald Campbell (British Army officer, born 1739): Governor of Jamaica

 He ended the American Revolution as lieutenant governor and major general in Jamaica (1779–81).
-At a time of great importance, Campbell (now a major-general in the army) was appointed Governor of Jamaica in 1781.
-The British forces in America were faring ill: the French had joined the insurgents and threatened the British West India Islands (capturing Tobago, St. Eustatius, St. Kitts, Nevis and Montserrat).
-Campbell was successful in raising native troops and was vigilant enough that the French did not dare attack Jamaica without re-inforcements.
+At a time of great importance, Campbell (now a major general) was appointed governor of Jamaica in 1781.
+The British forces in America were faring ill: France joined the war on the American side and began attacking the British West Indies (capturing Tobago, St. Eustatius, St. Kitts, Nevis and Montserrat).
+Campbell was successful in raising Black troops and was vigilant enough that the French did not dare attack Jamaica without re-inforcements.

 At the same time, Campbell assisted the British troops in America by sending information, re-inforcements and supplies.
 By lending some of his troops to serve as marines, he materially aided Admiral Rodney in his great victory over François Joseph Paul de Grasse at the Battle of the Saintes, saving Jamaica from a French invasion.

 Campbell's wife, Amelia, and her sister, joined him in Jamaica.
 Their convoy from England came under fire from a joint French and Spanish fleet, and their ship was the only one to get through.

 On returning from Jamaica, Campbell was awarded as Knight of the Order of the Bath.